abdnh/anki-zim-reader/README.md

 ## Supported dictionaries

+Currently supported dictionaries are the following:

+- Greek Wiktionary
+- Spanish Wiktionary
+- German Wiktionary

+We try to support the ZIM files provided by the [Kiwix](https://www.kiwix.org/) team at https://wiki.kiwix.org/wiki/Content_in_all_languages

-Currently supported dictionaries are the Greek and the Spanish Wiktionary files.[^1] If you want to see support for your language, you can open a feature request in the [issue tracker](https://github.com/abdnh/anki-zim-reader/issues).
+If you want to see support for your language, you can open a feature request in the [issue tracker](https://github.com/abdnh/anki-zim-reader/issues).
 If you're a developer and want to contribute, please see [development.md](./development.md).